sampsyo/cs6120/content/blog/2019-12-18-bril-osr/index.md

 On the other hand, it would be awesome to design more interesting heuristics for both OSR and JIT.
-We currently use simple counts as our heuristics, but there's room to use strategies like runtime profiling to make these heuristics more accurate.
+We currently use simple counts as our heuristics, but there's room to use strategies like run-time profiling to make these heuristics more accurate.